An Adaptive Subdomain Coupling Approach in Domain Decomposition for Multiphase Porous Media Flow: Introduction

-Nonlinear preconditioning techniques offer an alternative approach by targeting the elimination of imbalanced nonlinearities within the system.
-This enhancement improves the global convergence properties of the Newton method, thereby reducing the number of global linear iterations needed.
-Imbalances in nonlinearity are typically generated by issues such as discontinuities in permeability coefficients, wide variations in fluid properties, strong capillary effects with limited spatial extent, complex source terms, and singularities at corners, faults, or voids.
-In such situations, the Newton method may encounter slow convergence, resulting in prolonged stagnation or even complete failure to converge~\cite{luo2021nonlinear}.
+Nonlinear preconditioning techniques provide an alternative approach by targeting the elimination of imbalanced nonlinearities within the system.
+This improvement enhances the global convergence properties of nonlinear methods (such as the Newton method), thereby reducing the number of global linear iterations required.
+Imbalances in nonlinearity typically arise from factors such as discontinuities in permeability coefficients, wide variations in fluid properties, strong capillary effects with limited spatial extent, complex source terms, and singularities at corners, faults, or voids.
+In such cases, the Newton method may experience poor convergence, potentially leading to stagnation or divergence~\citep{luo2021nonlinear}.
 Similar to linear preconditioning, nonlinear preconditioning can be applied to either the left or right side of nonlinear functions.
-Left nonlinear preconditioners, such as additive Schwarz preconditioned inexact Newton (ASPIN) method~\cite{doi:10.1137/S106482750037620X}, multiplicative Schwarz preconditioned inexact Newton (MSPIN) method~\cite{doi:10.1137/140970379}, and restricted additive Schwarz preconditioned exact Newton (RASPEN) method~\cite{dolean:hal-01171167}, solve nonlinear problems defined on individual subdomains to provide preconditioning for the global nonlinear problem, thereby improving its convergence.
-In contrast, right nonlinear preconditioners, such as nonlinear elimination (NE) method~\cite{doi:10.1137/080736272}, can be viewed as an inner correction step before the global Newton iterations to precondition areas with stronger nonlinearities in the solution.
+Left nonlinear preconditioners, such as additive Schwarz preconditioned inexact Newton (ASPIN) method~\citep{doi:10.1137/S106482750037620X,hwang2007class}, multiplicative Schwarz preconditioned inexact Newton (MSPIN) method~\citep{doi:10.1137/140970379,liu2016convergence,Liu2023OverlappingMS}, and restricted additive Schwarz preconditioned exact Newton (RASPEN) method~\citep{dolean:hal-01171167}, solve local nonlinear problems to provide preconditioning for the global nonlinear problem, thereby improving its convergence.
+In contrast, right nonlinear preconditioners, such as the nonlinear elimination (NE) method~\citep{doi:10.1137/080736272,yang2016active,yang2018adaptive}, can be viewed as an inner correction step before the global Newton iterations aimed at preconditioning areas with strong nonlinearities in the solution.